lnardon/Keyper/README.md

 ### Available Features:

 - Signup/Login
-- Folder/Bookmark creation and eletion
+- Folder/Bookmark creation and deletion
-- Folders and Bookmarks
+- Folders and Bookmarks reorganization
+- Click on bookmark card to open it in a new window

 ### What was used on this project